 Overview for Businesses

-Minnesota law (section 151.72) requires that any business that sells hemp-derived cannabinoid products (HDCPs) directly to consumers register with the Office of Cannabis Management (OCM) before selling any of these products.
+Minnesota law (section 151.72) requires that any business that sells hemp-derived cannabinoid products (HDCPs) directly to consumers be registered with the Office of Cannabis Management (OCM).
 This includes establishments that sell THC beverages as well as out-of-state businesses that sell online to Minnesota customers.

 Registered retailers can only sell hemp-derived cannabinoid products in the form of an edible or a beverage for human consumption, or products that are for external use only (including topicals) and are labeled as such.
 The retailer must verify the purchaser’s age through a valid state-issued driver’s license or identification card, Tribal identification card, passport, instructional permit, or Canadian driver’s license.
 It is illegal to sell these products to people under 21 years old.